API-Skeletons/zf-doctrine-graphql/README.md

 fieldName_lt        -  Less Than
-fieldName_gte       -  Greater Than or Equal To fieldName_lte       -  Less Than or Equal To fieldName_isnull    -  Return results where the name field is null fieldName_isnotnull -  Return results where the name field is not null fieldName_in        -  Filter for values in an array fieldName_notin     -  Filter for values not in an array fieldName_between   -  Fiilter between `from` and `to` values fieldName_contains  -  Similar to a Like query as `like '%value%'` fieldName_startswith - A like query from the beginning of the value `like 'value%'` fieldName_endswith   - A like query from the end of the value `like '%value'` fieldName_sort       - Sort the result by this field.
+fieldName_gte       -  Greater Than or Equal To fieldName_lte       -  Less Than or Equal To fieldName_in        -  Filter for values in an array fieldName_notin     -  Filter for values not in an array fieldName_between   -  Fiilter between `from` and `to` values fieldName_contains  -  Similar to a Like query as `like '%value%'` fieldName_startswith - A like query from the beginning of the value `like 'value%'` fieldName_endswith   - A like query from the end of the value `like '%value'` fieldName_isnull    -  Return results where the field is null.
+NOTE: acts as "isEmpty" for collection filters.
+A value of false will be handled as though it were null. fieldName_isnotnull -  Return results where the field is not null.
+NOTE: acts as "isEmpty" for collection filters.
+A value of true will be handled as though it were notnull. fieldName_sort       - Sort the result by this field.
 Value is 'asc' or 'desc'
 ```